 Mud and Routes – An independent, non-corporate, outdoor’s website that covers anything that involves getting muddy (bar mud wrestling. though send in some pics and we’ll reconsider).
 Mainly walking, mountain biking and trail running.
 We review outdoor tech, food and any gear that looks particularly interesting.
 Oh, and we also love a challenge!

 Walk Eryri – The online guidebook for Snowdonia.
 This is the grandaddy of the family, established way back in 2004 when the internet was all flashing banners and frames.
-All the routes on there will slowly be transferred to Mud and Routes.
+All the routes on there have been transferred to Mud and Routes.

 Walk up Snowdon – the Online Guidebook for Snowdon.
 This is currently a work in progress, but we hope to launch soon with full route coverage!

 Eryri Way – The official site for Snowdonia’s unofficial long distance footpath.
 This is the underachiever of the family, having so much promise yet having delivered so little.
-Again, a revamp is on the books – with it being incorporated into one of the other sites the most likely option.
+Incorporated into Mud and Routes.

 Walk the Three Peaks – This site is under development and will include detailed microsites on Scafell Pike and The Ben in the same vein as Walk up Snowdon.
 The aim of the site will be to showcase the challenge and how you may be able to complete the challenge sensibly and with as little impact as possible.
 Of course, we’re talking any walk that’s called 3 peaks challenge from the National to the Yorkshire.
 There’s even the 15 peaks on there as anyone who’s read our 5 things can attest, we refuse to count accurately.